-Apple Back With Strong Sales And Revenues
+Apple Q3 2017: Bounced Back With Strong Sales And Revenue

 After a somewhat disappointing second quarter, Apple bounced back in Q3 with better than expected sales and revenue across their product and services lineup.
 Apple’s quarterly revenue for fiscal Q3 was over $45.4 billion.
 Quarterly earnings per diluted share came out to about $1.67.
 This represents a comeback of sorts for Apple, with a 7% YoY increase in revenue over Q3 2016, when the company posted $42.4 billion in revenue.
 This is an encouraging sign for Apple, who blamed last quarter’s YoY decrease in revenue and sales on anticipation for the iPhone 8.

 Apple also registered strong performance across its products and services spectrum.
 Shipments of iPhone increased 2% compared to Q3 2016, with a 3% YoY increase in revenue.
 The iPad managed to bounce back, arresting its downward decline with a 15% YoY increase in shipments, although revenue increased by only 2%.
-The growth of iPad shipments can be attributed to the launch of the new 10.5″ iPad Pro, and strong demand in the US education market, leading to 32% sales increase YoY here.
+The growth of iPad shipments can be attributed to the launch of the new 10.5″ iPad Pro, and strong demand in the US education market, leading to a 32% sales increase YoY here.
 The story is quite the opposite with the iMac; Shipments grew by a mere 1% YoY, but revenue jumped by 7%.

 Is Apple On The Verge Of A Major Transition?